questdb/sample-datasets/README.md

 curl -F data=@chicago_weather_stations.csv "http://localhost:9000/imp?name=chicago_weather_stations"
 ```

+## Some questions you can ask this dataset

+* Which are the more chatty water/weather sensors?
+* Which is the latest registered row for each sensor
+* Are there any periods where we don't have any activity for each/all of the sensors?
+Can you find the longest period
+without any activity? (hint: maybe using SAMPLE BY and FILL can help here)
+* Get the latest register for each weather station, together with its coordinates.
+(This could be then plotted on a map)
+* Can you join the weather and water datasets so for each entry on the water dataset we get the closest entry for the
+closest weather station? hint: Try joining each table with the locations table, downcasting the geo resolution, then
+doing an ASOF join.

 # ecommerce_stats (ecommerce)

 Due to the commercial nature of these type of data, we couldn't find a relevant public dataset, so the ecommerce_stats